 - Be in a registration agreement with a physician who holds and maintains a current, unrestricted Alabama Controlled Substances Certificate.

-- Submit proof of successful completion within the past 12 months of 12 AMA PRA Category 1 credits or equivalent that include the course “Prescribing Controlled Drugs; Critical Issues and Common Pitfalls” (8 credits) and four credits through a Board-approved course relating to advanced pharmacology and prescribing trends.
+- Submit proof of successful completion within the past 12 months of 12 AMA PRA Category 1 credits or equivalent that include the course “Prescribing and Pharmacology of Controlled Drugs: Current Issues and Strategies for Successful Patient Care” (8 credits) and four credits through a Board-approved course relating to advanced pharmacology and prescribing trends.

 - Have a minimum of 12 months of active clinical practice in Alabama.